moshelando/gotten_to_the_point/md/biology/chapter1.md

 ### Reasoning

-**Inductive Reasoning:**
+Classes of reasoning:

-- Forming a general principle based on a specific observation
+    - **Inductive Reasoning:** Formalizing a general principle from a specific instance

-**Deductive Reasoning:**

-- Deducing a specific statement from a general principle
+    - **Deductive Reasoning:** Deducing a specific instance from a general principle

 ---